mikaelvesavuori/figmagic/readme.md

 _Built initially as an internal handoff tool for [Humblebee](https://www.humblebee.se)._

-## Major changes between pre-1.0 versions and 1.0

-Figmagic versions pre-1.0 were primarily used as an in-house, internal tool at Humblebee.
-The focus was therefore less on being a good, general tool and didn't enjoy any large amount of testing and so on.
-The goal with 1.0 has been to minimize any friction in using, implementing and trusting Figmagic for your design token needs.

-- With version 1.0, the scope has been focused only on generating design tokens.
-If you relied on Figmagic to generate specs, or component renders (etc.) then none of those functions exist in this, new version.
-- It should now also work on Windows, since we don't rely on Bash scripts anymore.
-Cross-platform for the win!
-- Much easier to install and use, since it's a global module rather than a crappily-crafted dependency that's going to break on you whenever there's an update.
-- More error handling, thank God for that...

-Note: I've kept the old design system template around, but also updated with a new one to correspond with changes in version 1.0+.

 ## Approach and use cases

 There's a lot to say here about the use cases and approaches taken by other tools.
 I will be writing an article on the motivations behind the project later on.